Take a step into my office.

 That's why newer tools prioritize "accessibility and scalability," according to our friends at Forbes.

-For AI scribe like Freed, the goal is to be as user-friendly as possible.
+For an AI scribe like Freed, the goal is to be as user-friendly as possible.

 And most ambient dictation tools follow the same formula, with user-friendly phone apps that let you capture a patient visit in real time.